 A combination of data visualizations, icons, and more can make your resume design wholly unique and easily digestible.
 In the resume template below they used not one, but four data visualization to tell their professional story:

 This approach is a great way for someone with not a ton of experience to fill out a full resume.
-As you can see above, they used a timeline to outline their education, travels, and internships.
+As you can see above, the templates uses a timeline to outline the education and internship experience.
 And then a bar chart to explain some of the skills they learned while in college.

 Overall, I think it’s a resume that will definitely get you a job interview!
 You’ll appear creative and innovative, two skills that are highly celebrated in the modern workforce.

-Related Reading: How to Answer Behavioral Interview Questions Like a Pro!
+Related Read: How to Answer Behavioral Interview Questions Like a Pro!

 10. Use bold colors to highlight important power words